|

 one-of-a-kind color bookplates (among other things) in a style which is instantly

 recognizable as his own.
-Mr. de Bruin does accept commissions, and his website
+Mr. de Bruin passed away in late 2010, and his website

 (which may be seen by clicking